Owen Farrell: 2022

-In January 2022 Farrell was ruled out of the Six Nations following a freak injury acquired in training.
-England Coach Eddie Jones told the Guardian:

-“I’ve chatted to [Owen] a couple of times.
+In January 2022, Farrell was ruled out of the Six Nations following a freak injury acquired in training.
+England coach Eddie Jones told the Guardian: "I've chatted to [Owen] a couple of times.
 Owen's one of the most resilient, one of the most driven players that I know.
 He's got to take his medicine now, which is have the operation, rehab, go through all that pain, but he wants to be the best player he can be.
 He wants to captain England again, he wants to play for England again.
 And so he'll apply himself really well to his rehab.
 And he could come back better than ever.
-And that's what we’re anticipating.”
+And that's what we're anticipating."

-On 19 November 2022, Farrell made his 100th Cap for England against The All Blacks in the 2022 Autumn Nations Series, the game ended in a 25-25 draw with England coming back in the last 10 minutes.
+On 19 November 2022, Farrell made his 100th Cap for England against The All Blacks in the 2022 Autumn Nations Series, the game ended in a 25–25 draw with England coming back in the last 10 minutes.
 Farrell gave a 3-point contribution to the match.

 On reaching his 100th game for England, Farrell was presented with some gifts from his team, including a small, metal golden cap, which is reserved for the elite few who reach 100.

-Owen Farrell has described the RFU's decision to sack Eddie Jones as “unbelievably disappointing.”
-Farrell told The Times's Mark Palmer: “I don't think it [the momentum for Jones's early departure] has come from the players.
-There is obviously stuff we all want to get better at, but as players you look at yourself and see what you can do.”
+In December 2022, Farrell described the RFU's decision to sack Eddie Jones as “unbelievably disappointing.”
+Farrell told The Times: "I don't think it [the momentum for Jones's early departure] has come from the players.
+There is obviously stuff we all want to get better at, but as players you look at yourself and see what you can do."

 2023

-On January 16, 2023, Farrell was named as England captain for the Six Nations, despite a three week suspension for a high tackle against Gloucester's Jack Clement which Rugby authorities judged to be “too high rather than malicious.”
+On 16 January 2023, Farrell was named as England captain for the Six Nations that year, despite a three-week suspension for a high tackle against Gloucester's Jack Clement which Rugby authorities judged to be "too high rather than malicious."

+On 12 August 2023, in a World Cup warmup game against Wales, Farrell became the first England player to receive a red card under the new 'bunker review' system for a high tackle against Taine Basham.
+The red card was overturned after a disciplinary board deemed that Basham had a "sudden and significant change in direction", meaning that Farrell did not receive a ban that would affect his availability in the World Cup.
+This decision was subsequently appealed by World Rugby.
+Farrell was banned for 4 games on 22 August 2023.

+After the 2023 Rugby World Cup, which England finished in third place.
+Farrell announced that he was not taking part in the 2024 Six Nations and that he would be stepping back from international rugby due to his mental health.

+In June 2024, following his move to Racing 92, he became ineligible to play for England due to the RFU's policy of not selecting players based outside England.
+When he returned to Saracens in 2025, Farrell was not selected for England's summer tour.